panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 [Open the demo.](https://codesandbox.io/s/react-ref-dom-forwardref-kyuklk?file=/src/Main.jsx)

-`HelloWorld` component is wrapped into `forwardRef()`.
-Doing so allow the component to access the ref from the second parameter.
+Now the parent component can assign `elementRef` as a prop on the child component ` <HelloWorld ref={elementRef} />`.
+Then, thanks to being wrapped into `forwardRef`, `<HelloWorld>` component reads that ref from the second parameter and use it on its element `<div ref={ref}>`.

 Open the [demo](https://codesandbox.io/s/react-ref-dom-forwardref-kyuklk?file=/src/Main.jsx) and you'll see that after mounting `elementRef.current` *contains* the DOM element from `<HelloWorld>` component.
 It works!

-## 3. Stay declarative as much as possible
+## 3. Stay declarative

 Before ending the post, I advise you to keep the refs' usage at a minimum.
-Here's the main reason why.
+Here's why.

 React is the library which goal is to abstract you from manipulating DOM, cross-browser compatibility, and DOM manipulation performance.
-React gives you wonderful components, props, state, and hooks abstractions to save you from dealing with DOM and browser-specific details.
+React gives you wonderful components, props, state, hooks, and context abstractions to save you from dealing with DOM and browser-specific details.

-When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, consider at first using a React abstraction to achieve your goal.
-React abstractions are declarative and easier to deal with.
+When deciding to use refs to access DOM, including with the help of `forwardRef()` and `useImperativeHandle()`, you do not use React abstractions, but directly the DOM specific details.
 The code that uses many refs with DOM elements in the [long run is more difficult to maintain](https://blog.logrocket.com/why-you-should-use-refs-sparingly-in-production/).

+Consider at first using a React abstraction to achieve your goal before using a ref to access DOM.
+Of course, it's not always possible, and time to time you have to do so.

 ## 4. Conclusion